Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Conclusions

 We evaluated a multi-branch $\beta$-VAE trained on tropical Pacific SST, OHC, and OLR to assess whether it can skillfully reconstruct coupled climate variability and organize that variability into physically interpretable latent dimensions.
 The model generalizes well to unseen data, with only modest degradation from training to test performance.
 Across all three variables, test errors are about $8-10\%$ larger than training errors, while test-set $R^2$ retains about $88-93\%$ of the training-set variance.
 Spatial reconstruction skill is also consistent with known tropical Pacific variability.
 SST and OHC are reconstructed more effectively in regions dominated by large-scale coherent oceanic variability, whereas OLR exhibits lower and more spatially heterogeneous skill, consistent with its higher spectral frequency.
 The contrast between absolute error metrics and $R^2$ also shows that reconstruction performance depends on the local variance structure: regions with relatively large variability can exhibit larger absolute errors but maintain higher explained variance.

 The latent space diagnostics show that the $\beta$-VAE does not organize variability in a PCA-like hierarchy.
 Instead, the learned representation is variable-dependent and nonlinear.
 SST-variability is concentrated in a relatively small number of latent dimensions, whereas OHC- and OLR-variability are more broadly distributed.
+This pattern of encoded variability is consistent with the linear PCA baseline (Section 3\ref{variance_diagnostics}).
 Several latent dimensions consistently align with known ENSO structure.
 LD1, LD17, and LD20 most clearly separate ONI-defined El Niño and La Niña conditions, while lead-lag correlations and spectral analyses show that the latent space captures not only concurrent ENSO variability but also temporally shifted and lower-frequency modes of climate variability (e.g., TPDV and PDO).
-The latent traversal experiments further indicate that different latent dimensions encode distinct spatial responses, including EP-like, CP-like, coastal, and subsurface-dominated structures.
+The latent transversal experiments further indicate that different latent dimensions encode distinct spatial responses, including EP-like, CP-like, coastal, and subsurface-dominated structures.
 Figure \ref{fig:schematic} summarizes our qualitative interpretation of the latent dimensions in the context of coupled tropical Pacific variability, and a dimension-by-dimension summary is provided in Table \ref{tab:ENSOrelation}.
-Several latent dimensions did not yield results readily linked to tropical Pacific variability, suggesting that either the $\beta$-VAE was unable to extract physically interpretable information or that the latent dimensions may be linked to processes that are presently unrecognized contributors to variability in the tropical Pacific basin.
+LD labels are placed in the schematic based on qualitative analysis of Figures \ref{fig:exp1_vae}-\ref{fig:violin} and \ref{fig:corr}-\ref{fig:olr_sensitivity}, considering where their associated linear sensitivity magnitudes were largest and which variable they were more strongly associated with in terms of variance and statistical correlation (e.g., subsurface, surface, or atmosphere).
+Several latent dimensions did not yield results readily linked to tropical Pacific variability, suggesting that either the $\beta$-VAE was unable to extract physically interpretable information (e.g., architecture-related) or that the latent dimensions may be linked to processes that are presently unrecognized contributors to variability in the tropical Pacific basin, which could be potentially explored in future work.